Tableau AI Analytics in 2026: The Smart Data Revolution

 Issue: “AI-generated worksheet not saving”

-Cause: Tableau Agent works only on worksheets[^11].
+Cause: Tableau Agent primarily generates individual worksheets.
 Fix: Save generated worksheet manually before embedding in dashboard.

 Performance and Scalability